 According to the United States Centers for Disease Control and Prevention (CDC), coronaviruses are a large family of viruses that are common in humans and can cause illnesses ranging from mild respiratory infections like the common cold to serious illnesses, such as pneumonia or Severe Acute Respiratory Syndrome (SARS).
-The novel coronavirus (COVID-19) has now been detected in more than 100 countries, including the US.
+COVID-19 has been dectected in more than 200 countries, including the US.

-Why are older adults and people with chronic health conditions at higher risk?
+Why are older adults and those with chronic health conditions at higher risk?

 What are the symptoms of COVID-19 and how is it different from flu and allergies?

-The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, can include: fever, cough, difficulty breathing or shortness of breath, chills, repeated shaking with chills, muscle pain, headache, sore throat, and new loss of taste or smell.
-Not everyone with COVID-19 will experience symptoms, or they may be mild enough that they are dismissed, but they can still be contagious.
-These symptoms can also seem similar to flu and seasonal allergies but there are some differences.
+The main symptoms of COVID-19, which may appear between 2 to 14 days after exposure, can include: fever or chills, coughing, difficulty breathing or shortness of breath, fatigue, muscle or body aches, headache, sore throat, congestion or runny nose, new loss of taste or smell, nausea or vomiting, and diarrhea.
+There are other symptoms that are not as common—like a rash or discoloration of the hands or feet—that may be a sign of COVID-19 so contact your healthcare professional if you are concerned.
+Not everyone with COVID-19 will experience symptoms, or symptoms may be mild enough that they are dismissed, but indiviuals may still be contagious without symptoms.

 When should I call a healthcare professional?

 Call 911 and seek emergency care if you or a loved one have trouble breathing, feel pain or pressure in the chest, experience new confusion, are unable to wake or stay awake, have bluish lips or face, or think you may need immediate care.